 Forces Pupils should be taught to: Pupils should be taught to: Compare how things move on different surfaces.
-Notice that some forces need contact between two objects, but magnetic forces can act at a distance.
+Notice that some forces need contact between two objects, magnetic forces can act at a distance.
 Observe how magnets attract or repel each other and attract some materials and not others.
-Compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet and identify some magnetic materials.
+Compare and group together a variety of everyday materials the basis of whether they are attracted to a magnet and identify some magnetic materials.
 Describe magnets as having two poles.
-Predict whether two magnets will attract or repel each other, depending on which poles are facing. and the falling object Identify the effects of air resistance, water resistance and friction, that act between moving surfaces Light Recognise that they need light in order to see things and that dark is the absence of light.
+Predict whether two magnets will attract or repel each othe depending on which poles are facing. and the falling object Identify the effects of air resistance, water resistance and friction, that act between moving surfaces Recognise that some mechanisms, including levers, pulleys and gears, allow a smaller force to have a greater effect.
+Explore the effects of air resistance by observing how different objects such as parachutes and sycamore seeds Light Recognise that they need light in order to see things and that dark is the absence of light.
 Notice that light is reflected from surfaces.
 Recognise that light from the sun can be dangerous and that there are ways to protect their eyes.
 Recognise that shadows are formed when the light from a light source is blocked by a solid object.
-Find patterns in the way that the size of shadows change Recognise that light appears to travel in straight lines.
-Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye.
-Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes.
-Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them.
-Work scientifically by deciding where to place rear view mirrors on cars; designing and making a periscope and using the idea that light appears to travel in straight lines to explain how it works.
-Look at a range of phenomena including rainbows, colours on soap bubbles, objects looking bent in water and coloured filters (they do not need to explain why these phenomena occur).
+Find patterns in the way that the size of shadows change Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye.
+Explain that we see things because light travels from light